Continuing our Sierra retrospective, we’ll now a take a look at the 1st title in Sierra’s most realistic series so far, Police Quest.

 Then comes perhaps the hardest part of the game: the driving section.
 Controlling your car is extremely hard, especially during high velocity pursuits.
 Heck, even leaving the parking lot is a challenge!
 I recommend reducing the game’s speed until you get used to the controls.
 But I won’t deny that after mastering the driving controls, it gets entertaining.

-The game initially received some criticism over the strict procedure, but since that was the intent to such a degree that Police Quest I even served as a police training tool, such criticism was consequently ignored.
+The game initially received some criticism over the strict procedure, but since that was the intent to such a degree that Police Quest I even served as a police training tool, such criticism was consequently ignored over the immersion.

-The game is divided into two parts: the aforementioned traffic patrol section and an investigation section after Sonny is transferred to the Narcotics division.
+The game’s story is divided into 2 parts: the aforementioned traffic patrol section and an investigation section after Sonny is transferred to the Narcotics division.
 The 2nd part is more lenient towards following police procedure, but a big mistake can still lead to a game over.

 The objective, after becoming a Narcotics detective, is to investigate and arrest the eponymous Death Angel, a newly arrived drug baron to Lytton.
 And you do it by arresting criminals, following leads, clues and by interrogating suspects.